-In relation to the students' and teacher's role, the appropriate roles of students and teachers are complementary.
-Giving the students a different role requires the teacher to adopt different role.
-Most of teacher role in the tasks are as facilitator of the communicative process and as an observer.
+In relation to the student and lecturer role, the appropriate roles of students and lecturers are complementary.
+Giving the students a different role requires the lecturer to adopt different role.
+Most of lecturer role in the tasks are as facilitator of the communicative process and as an observer.
 This is in line with Breen and Candlin (1980 in Nunan, 1989, p.87) who describe the role of teacher in the communicative classroom.
 According to them, the teacher has three main roles.
 The first is to act as facilitator of the communicative process, the second is to act as participants, and the third is to act as an observer and learner.